ICMGA Officers Events News Indian Creek

 The board is comprised of volunteers that act as President, Vice President, Secretary, and Treasurer.
 They develop, organize, schedule, and promote events to create an enjoyable golfing environment.
 We endorse good fellowship and sportsmanship among the members in playing golf, and participating in our organized events.
 More details and information on the roles and responsibilities for our board/committee positions can be found in our Bylaws.

-Officers - Roger Babb (President), Matt Mesa (VP)*, Pat Connelly (Secretary), Jim Nichols (Treasurer)* & Rich Sabo is our Handicap Chairman
+2025 Officers - Roger Babb (President), Matt Mesa (VP)*, Pat Connelly (Secretary), Jim Nichols (Treasurer)* & Rich Sabo is our Handicap Chairman

-Our dues for this year are $100 which includes your OGA dues and provides eligibility for our tournaments.
+Membership dues for this year are unchanged, which is in part thanks to Oregon Golf Association and their continued support of our men's club and their stewardship of our game.
+Again, it's $100 which includes your OGA dues and provides eligibility for our tournaments.
 There's an 'optional' extra $25 for the hole-in-one insurance.
-You can download the form here:

-The 2024 Event Schedule
+The 2025 Event Schedule

 Here are the dates for tournaments with descriptions and format information